 For image processing, the signal and filter are generally 2D: To avoid overloading the symbols x and y, we will refer to the image columns and rows as i and j.
 Thus the image is P(i, j).
-As before, we will extract a WxH window s(u,v) at each image position (i, j)
+We will extract a WxH window s(u,v) at each image position (i, j)